 Some decisions are easier than others; often right away you know that a candidate will not make it through the screening process or you may even have a system in place to screen those candidates before they even reach your review.

-Others are much more difficult to decline: they may have even given you great ideas or new projects to try out.
+Other job seekers are much more difficult to decline: they may have impressed the hiring manager with great ideas or new projects to try during the job interview.
 This is to be expected; after all you want someone that is brilliant to be in your role.

-But in reality, you’ll be rejecting almost everyone that you interview and talk to.
+But in reality, you’ll be sending a rejection email to almost everyone that you interview and talk to.

 However, rejecting and declining candidates is not something that should be done lightly; instead, it should be filled with gentleness and respect.